schooltool-project/schooltool-book/source/features.rst

 CanDo -- Skill and Outcome Based Assessment (in SchoolTool 2.3 and later)
 -------------------------------------------------------------------------

-* Create documents specifying student skills, standards or outcomes via spreadsheet import or through the web interface.
+* Create documents specifying student skills, standards, or outcomes via spreadsheet import or through the web interface.

 * Associate groups of skills with courses automatically or manually.